Yvonne Gilan: Personal life

 At the University of Edinburgh, Gilan met Michael Gill, later to have a career as a television director and producer; they married in 1951 and had two sons, Adrian and Nicholas.
 Their marriage was dissolved in 1978.

 Gilan's younger son Nicholas (Nick), a talented chef, unaccountably disappeared in 1998 and has not been heard from since.
 'He was an incredibly successful Michelin-starred chef, but he had reached rock bottom.'

 Her older son, Adrian, a newspaper columnist and writer, was known professionally as A. A. Gill.
 In his autobiography, Adrian described his mother's appearance and characteristics as he recalled them from childhood:

 Physical, gamine, a thick shock of short black hair with a heavy fringe.
 Freckles, dark complexion.
 A witty, interested, boyish face, but provocative, mocking, with an exhibitionist smile that is not altogether humorous ...
 Her smile can wither or zap like Dan Dare's ray gun.

-Gilan kept the letters that Adrian wrote to her from his boarding school, St Christopher School, Letchworth, in Hertfordshire, and returned them to him half a century later.
+Gilan kept the letters that Adrian wrote to her from his boarding school, St Christopher School, Letchworth, Hertfordshire, and returned them to him half a century later.
 He died on 10 December 2016, at the age of 62.

 Gilan died of breast and lung cancer on 14 June 2018.